SherifMohamedFarouk/Anime-Info-kotlin-dagger-retrofit-rxjava-rxandroid-mvp/README.md

+# Getting Started

-#Knowledge with :
+Knowledge with :

-*Android Studio
-*Familiar with Kotlin
-*Familiar with Dependency Injections
-*Familiar with Networking